 Tom Yum Soup is a traditional dish of Thailand that is usually prepared with shrimp or chicken stock and other non-vegetarian ingredients, but this version is 100% vegan and so delicious.
-Feel free to add other vegetables to your soup to add more nutrients and flavors; I often chop up a few broccoli crowns and toss in the broccoli florets a few minutes before I'm ready to serve the soup (broccoli and other greens should always be added towards the end of cooking so that they remain bright green and crisp).
+Feel free to add other vegetables to your soup to add more nutrients and flavors; we often chop up a few broccoli crowns and toss in the broccoli florets a few minutes before I'm ready to serve the soup.

 1 teaspoon vegetable oil

 - Optional: 3 to 4 Thai chilies (seeded and finely diced)

 6 cups vegetable stock